Ultimate List of Christmas Activities in Dallas Fort Worth [2023]

 DALLAS, TX – Another favorite thing to do for Christmas in Dallas is the annual Zoo Lights walk-thru event at the Dallas Zoo.
 Enjoy more than a million lights decorating the Dallas Zoo, alongside glowing lanterns, photo ops, craft activities, and more!
 Visit elaborate displays in ZooNorth and WIlds of Africa and don’t forget to stop by Santa’s Workshop to see the man himself.
 Festive treats will be available along with nightly musical performances, programmed light shows, crafts, activities, and more!

-North Pole Texas runs from December 8th thru December 30th, weekends mostly, but during the week of Christmas as well.
-Tickets are $49 for adults and $39 for children.
+Christmas At the Anatole runs from November 29th to December 24th, weekends mostly, but during the week of Christmas as well.
+Tickets are $20 for adults and $25 for children.
 For tickets and more information on dates and times, visit their website.

 11. Palestine Polar Express